 - Iryna Culpin (Bristol Medical School) has particular interest in the role fathers play in child development and aetiology of maternal perinatal depression.
 She has published widely on family risk factors that shape child development, including father absence, parental conflict, maternal depression and negative parenting.

 - Julie MacLeavy (Geographical Sciences) has longstanding research interests in the spatial and gender politics of wage work and care work.
 Julie has published widely on the contemporary political-economic context in which men and women now juggle work, home and family, focusing on the impact of neoliberal policy reforms on contemporary work-care orientations in the UK.

 - Bluebell (Bristol): A local charity that supports families through depression related to pregnancy and birth and hosts ‘Dads’ Zone’, a group offering support to fathers, including those whose partners are affected by perinatal depression (via Culpin).

 - Fatherhood Institute: The resource was made available to the Fatherhood Institute to review, use and disseminate.

-As Dr. Culpin’s interest in researching fatherhood progressed, she was able to secure major funding from a Wellcome Trust Fellowship.
+As Iryna Culpin’s interest in researching fatherhood progressed, she was able to secure major funding from a Wellcome Trust Fellowship.
 Her research involved monitoring fathers’ interactions with their newborns via wearable cameras.

 The team ended up learning as much about the act of co-production as their original intended subject, and published ‘Tangible co-production?
 Engaging and creating with fathers’ in AREA, the journal of the Royal Geographical Society.